 A golf ball can travel up to 340 kilometers per hour.
 That’s faster than that Ferrari that you’ve dreamt about driving one day.
 Not to mention, when you tee off, it is important that you track your ball with your eyes to locate the landing area.
 It is also to admire your perfect tee shot as you trace it landing on the fairway.

 This requires precision eye tracking and focus, which takes time and practice to improve.
 This can also help you locate the flag position on the green 150 meters away where you will be able to aim and hit a perfect approach shot.

-Golf is commonly portrayed in the media that if you are a lawyer, banker or insurance agent, you will need to learn to play golf to find clients or have business meetings on the golf course.
-It may be very stereotypical, however, the nature of golf takes a long time to complete and this usually gives you a great opportunity to socialise with a potential client or improve your current relationship with your client.
+Other than the physical benefits of golf, it is a very good place for socializing.
+Golf is commonly portrayed in the media that if you are a lawyer, banker, or insurance agent, you will need to learn to play golf to find clients or have business meetings on the golf course.
+It may be very stereotypical, however, the nature of golf takes a long time to complete and this usually gives you a great opportunity to socialize with a potential client or improve your current relationship with your client.

 Golf is also a sport that makes it easy to meet new people.
 As humans are social creatures, we love to mix around and meet new people to create new friendships.

 Golf can be a healthy remedy for those suffering from insomnia.
 Playing golf on a regular basis creates a healthy routine.
 Golf is the only sport that usually takes around 4 hours to complete and you have the option to walk instead of having to drive the buggy.